-26.2.5 The threshold for contributions to education for residential development is 25 dwellings.
+- 26.2.5 The threshold for contributions to education for residential development is 25 dwellings.
 Contributions will only be sought for these developments where there is no spare capacity in existing local schools.
 When looking at spare capacity the Council will also take into account other developments where Heads of Terms have been agreed and, for larger sites, information on projected future pupil numbers.
-Where there is spare capacity to school some of the children generated by a development a pro-rata contribution would be sought.
+Where there is spare capacity to school some of the children generated by a development a pro-rata contribution would be sought. - 26.2.6 Where there is sufficient spare capacity in the existing normal school catchment area to accommodate a proposed development, a contribution will not normally be required.

-26.2.6 Primary Schools
+26.2.7 Primary Schools

-- 26.2.8 For developments of 750 dwellings or more a primary school will normally be required on-site, subject to spare capacity in local schools.
-In cases where a school is to be provided on site, the developer will normally be expected to set aside sufficient land and to construct educational facilities to the Councils design and specification and at the developers own costs. - 26.2.9 In certain circumstances the Council may be willing to accept a parcel of land on site which would be used to construct new education facilities together with a financial contribution to assist with construction costs.
+- 26.2.9 For developments of 750 dwellings or more a primary school will normally be required on-site, subject to spare capacity in local schools.
+In cases where a school is to be provided on site, the developer will normally be expected to set aside sufficient land and to construct educational facilities to the Councils design and specification at the developers own cost. - 26.2.10 In certain circumstances the Council may be willing to accept a parcel of land on site which would be used to construct new education facilities together with a financial contribution to assist with construction costs.

-26.2.10 Off-site Provision
+26.2.11 Off-site Provision

-26.2.11 In cases where a school is to be provided off site, the developer will normally be expected to construct educational facilities to the Council's design and specification and at the developers own costs.
-If the land is not in either parties ownership, the developer will be expected to acquire the site for the construction of educational facilities.
+26.2.12 In cases where a school is to be provided off-site, the developer will normally be expected to construct educational facilities to the Council's design and specification and at the developer's own cost.
+If the land is not in either party's ownership, the developer will be expected to acquire the site for the construction of educational facilities.

-26.2.13 Please refer to the Financial Contributions Matrix in Appendix A for the level of financial contribution required.

-- 26.2.14 The Council will apply the following assumptions for primary pupil numbers generated by development: - 28 children per 100 houses - 7 children per 100 flats - 26.2.15 The Department for Education and Skills (DfES) publishes localised costs for the provision of school places.
-For the current primary school child place costs for Derby please refer to the Financial Contributions Matrix in Appendix A. - 26.2.16 This formula will be applied where a contribution is required from a site.
-The figure is updated by the DfES annually in October, therefore the relevant annual figure will be applied. - 26.2.17 Where possible, the standard formula will be used to fund school expansions to accommodate pupils from housing developments.
+- 26.2.14 Please refer to the Financial Contributions Matrix in Appendix A for the level of financial contribution required. - 26.2.15 The Council will apply the following assumptions for primary pupil numbers generated by development: - 28 children per 100 houses - 7 children per 100 flats - 26.2.16 The Department for Children, Schools and Families (DfCSF) publishes localised costs for the provision of school places.
+For the current primary school child place costs for Derby please refer to the Financial Contributions Matrix in Appendix A. - 26.2.17 This formula will be applied where a contribution is required from a site.
+The figure is updated by the DfCSF every 2-3 years, therefore the relevant annual figure will be applied. - 26.2.18 Where possible, the standard formula will be used to fund school expansions to accommodate pupils from housing developments.
 However, each individual school site has its own set of circumstances and therefore funding received through the standard formula may not be sufficient to cover expansion costs in all cases.
 Each site will need to be considered on an individual basis having regard to factors such as site constraints, site abnormalities and scale of the expansion work required to accommodate pupils from the development.
 In some cases it may be necessary for the Council to indicate that no expansion work can take place on a particular school site or to carry out a feasibility study to establish if necessary expansions are possible and the actual costs of the work.

-26.2.18 Secondary schools
+26.2.19 Secondary schools